 Chrome Battery has provided us with one of the best batteries on the market.
 It has all the needed features you can think of, from the higher cranking amps to the patented sealed posts.
 The battery can last long while enabling your motor to start.
 Its higher CCA enables the bike to start under cold temperatures.

 This battery is armed with 18Ah, 216 watts, and 12 volts.
 These are powerful enough to fit in any powerful motorcycle.
-Coupled with that is the higher CCA of 270 which is relatively higher than most of the batteries in here.
-If your motorcycle starts after a long-time, this could be the best CCA to energize it.
+Coupled with that is the higher CCA of 270.
+If your motorcycle starts after a long time, this could be the best CCA to energize it.
 Old motorcycles are notorious for delayed start-time.
 That said, higher cold cranking amps should be your priority.

 Of most importance is the AGM technology that prevents corrosion and leaks from your battery.
 Unlike conventional lead-acid batteries, you do not have to worry about the right position to put this battery.
 The cover comes sealed while the technology absorbs the electrolyte solution.
 Thanks to the advanced lead-calcium alloy construction for the high-performance operation of the battery.